Spatial mixing and the random-cluster dynamics on lattices: The large- q cluster expansion of the random-cluster model

 The analogous bound for the disordered phase is completely symmetrical for $\beta_h \le \beta \le \beta_c + o(n^{-1})$.
 To see that it extends to the even higher temperature regime $\beta \in [0,\beta_h]$, we use the results of~\cite{DCRT19}.
 Since $\beta_h<\beta_c$, the role of conditioning on $\Omega_\dis$ is negligible so it suffices to prove the bound under $\pi_n$ itself.
+In order for there to be a contour $\gamma$ such that $\|\bgamma_v\|\ge r$, there must be a connected component in $\omega$ of diameter at least $r$.
 Expose the connected components bounded by the contours of $\bar \Gamma$, inducing free boundary conditions on $\Ext(\bar \Gamma)$.
 We wish to bound the probability of there existing a connected component of size at least $k\ge r$ at distance at most $k$ from $v$ (so that it can nest $v$).
 The fact that we condition on the contours~$\bar \Gamma$ being external is equivalent to there not being any connected component nesting one of those contours, a decreasing event, so by the FKG inequality we can drop that conditioning and consider the probability of there existing a connected component of size at least $k\ge r$ at distance at most $k$ from $v$ under $\pi_{\Ext(\bar \Gamma)^\zero}$.
 This decays exponentially in $k$ for every $k$ by a union bound and the exponential tails on connected components from~\cite{DCRT19}. \end{proof}

 Using essentially the same argument, we can also obtain a version of Lemma~\ref{lem:conditional-exp-decay-contours} that applies when the phase is picked by boundary conditions, rather than by conditioning on $\Omega_\ord$ or $\Omega_\dis$.